 Before an AP department can map out its solution, it's essential to understand what techniques are being used today.

 AP fraud tends to fly under the radar, and for a good reason.
 Essentially, accounts payable fraud deals with asset misappropriation, primarily through fraudulent expenses.
-Most organisations tend to scrutinise their employees since they have the most access and opportunity, but third-party vendors and even malicious actors can commit AP fraud.
+Most organizations tend to scrutinize their employees since they have the most access and opportunity, but third-party vendors and even malicious actors can commit AP fraud.
 Sometimes, multiple parties may work together to siphon money from company accounts.
 The fraud may be entirely accidental in other cases, such as miscalculating a service cost on an invoice.

 Before we can touch on types of accounts payable fraud prevention, it's essential to understand the most common methods of payments fraud.
 This makes it easier to detect red flags and invest in solutions to reduce fraud risk.